Frequently Asked Questions

 I received a letter in the mail from FIG, what do I do next?

-Your next step is to request lien payoff balances using the payoff request form located here: Payoff Request - or you can reach out by toll-free phone at 844-PAY-LIEN (844-729-5436), or email at payoff@figtaxes.com.
+Your next step is to request a lien payoff balance using the contact us request form.
+You can also reach out by toll-free phone at 844-PAY-LIEN (844-729-5436).

 How do I pay off my delinquent tax lien?